lapatric/rl-cartpole/README.md

 $$\pi^*(s) = \arg\max_a Q^{\ast}(s, a)$$

-However, we don’t know everything about the world, so we don’t have access to $Q^*$ .
-But, since neural networks are universal function approximators, we can simply create one and train it to resemble $Q^*$.
+However, we don’t know everything about the world, so we don’t have access to $Q^{\ast}$ .
+But, since neural networks are universal function approximators, we can simply create one and train it to resemble $Q^{\ast}$.

 For our training update rule, we’ll use a fact that every $Q$ function for some policy obeys the *Bellman equation*: